iamcal/wow-Precedence/Readme.txt

 * Use macros to trigger shots
 * Time shots to buffs and debuffs
 * Long cooldowns displayed in a useful way
-* Delay all abilities during long casts & casting
+* Delay all abilities during long casts & channeling
-* Leave 2s between Explosive Shot casts during Lock & Load

 Warnings:
 * Missing pet